uKaigo/CellbitBot/README.md

 CellbitBot
 ==========

-This is an economy discord bot I was hired to create.
+This is a chatter discord bot I was hired to create.

 License
 -------